What is Rivet?- Definition, Types, Working & Process

 How do Rivets Work?

-A rivet is a mechanical fastener composed of a head on one end and a cylindrical stem on another (called the tail) which has the appearance of a metal pin.
+A rivet can be described as a fastener and is a little bit like a metal pin with a head on one end and a cylindrical stem on the other end which we refer to as the tail.

 What is the Riveting Process?